tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 * Hydrogen was the first real SSA IR and it looks very familiar to me, having worked on Cinder and now ZJIT.
 It is now defunct.
-* TurboFan was the replacement, going full Sea of Nodes.
+* Turbofan was the replacement, going full Sea of Nodes.
 In the grand scheme of things it is a pretty fast compiler, but it does not hold back from doing some expensive rewrites.
+This was recently rewritten from Sea of Nodes to a mode traditional CFG and nicknamed Turboshaft.
-* Maglev is (maybe?) the replacement for that, preferring to speculate a little more eagerly and do fewer incremental rewrites in the name of compile time.[^turbolev]
+* Maglev is meant to coexist alongside Turbofan, preferring to speculate a little more eagerly and do fewer incremental rewrites in the name of compile time.[^turbolev]